 Elevation: 5,661 ft

-This peak is found on page 56 where it is listed along with Chilco Mountain (aka North Chilco Mountain and Chilco Mountain No. 2).
-Since the book was published new measurements for this peak and nearby North Chilco Mountain became available.
-South Chilco is now listed as the highest point in the Chilco Mountains subrange of the Couer d’Alene Mountains.
+Climbing and access information for this peak is on Page 56 of the book, where it is listed along with Chilco Mountain (North Chilco Mountain) and South Chilco Mountain.
+Since the book was published new measurements for this peak and nearby North Chilco Mountain have become available.
+South Chilco Mountain is now listed as the highest point in the Chilco Mountains Subrange of the Couer d’Alene Mountains.
 In any event, you will likely want to climb both peaks if you are in the area.

-The mountain looks out over the Rathdrum Prairie into Washington beyond the city of Spokane.
+The mountain looks out over the Rathdrum Prairie into Washington State beyond the city of Spokane.
 Several lakes including Coeur d’Alene, Hayden, Lower Twin and Hauser are visible to the south and west.
-Across the south end of the Purcell Trench lies the southern terminus of the extensive Selkirk Mountains along the border of Idaho and Washington.
-To the easterly direction the apparently endless waves of the Coeur d’Alene Mountains, broken up by the highly dendritic fingers of the Coeur d’Alene River; extend to the northern Bitterroots and on into Montana.
-To the northeast the view across the broad Clark Fork Valley is highlighted by the Snowshoe Peak and other summits of the high Cabinet Mountains.
-To the southeast below the South Fork Coeur d’Alene basin, the St. Joe Mountains rise in a similar, but generally slightly higher manner than their northern neighbors.
+Across the south end of the Purcell Trench lies the southern terminus of the extensive Selkirk Mountains along the Idaho/Washington border.
+To the east, the apparently endless waves of the Coeur d’Alene Mountains (broken up by the highly dendritic fingers of the Coeur d’Alene River) extend to the Northern Bitterroots and on into Montana.
+To the northeast, the view across the broad Clark Fork Valley is highlighted by Snowshoe Peak and other summits of the Cabinet Mountains.
+To the southeast, below the South Fork Coeur d’Alene basin, the St. Joe Mountains rise in a similar, but generally slightly higher manner than their northern neighbors.

-A visit to this high summit is always rewarding, but unfortunately progress is limiting the experience.
-The Idaho Panhandle National Forest has become an urban forest due to the swelling of the Coeur d’Alene – Spokane metro area, which now collectively exceeds a half million people.
+A visit to this high summit is always rewarding but, unfortunately, progress is limiting the experience.
+The Idaho Panhandle National Forest has become an urban forest due to the swelling of the Coeur d’Alene/Spokane metro area, which now collectively exceeds a half-million people.
 Though the development is miles away, a person standing on the summit can easily hear vehicles and trains from the valley below.
-But it is still a beautiful place that allows people to escape the hustle and bustle to enjoy one of the premier viewpoints in north Idaho.
+But it is still a beautiful place that allows people to escape the hustle and bustle to enjoy one of the premier viewpoints in Northern Idaho.

 There are several approaches to this mountain from Highway 95 north of Coeur d’Alene, Idaho.
 The southern access is covered below and the northern access is found on the North Chilco Mountain page.